Andrea Postacchini: Quotes

 International Violin Competition Andrea Postacchini celebrates the luthier born in Fermo.
 He had been living there between 18th and 19th centuries, already considered in his time as "the Marche's Stradivarius" or "the angel of violin".
 We can still admire his outstanding violins, with powerful and smooth sound, and also his violas, cellos, contrabasses, guitars and bows.
 He worked in the workshop at number 3 of via delle Vergini, making refined instruments both for their esthetical beauty and the characteristics of their sound: soft, round but at the same time potent and selective.
 Qualities much valued by soloists at his times as well as nowadays.
 The original label that Postacchini applied to his late works, the most appreciated and valuable, bring the wording "Andrea Postacchini Firmanus fecit sub titulo S. Raphaelis Arcang.
 18..".

-Like those of Stradivarius, some of Postacchini's techniques and "secrets", making his works unimitable, are still ignored.
+Like those of Stradivarius, some of Postacchini's techniques and "secrets", making his works inimitable, are still ignored.
 We refer in particular to the original elastic varnishes, of beautiful brown-red and gold-yellow colours and still in perfect conditions after 150 year, whose formula has gone with him to the grave." - Carmela Marani, journalist.

 "He learned his first violin making rudiments from an unknown friar and was then destined to priesthood.
 His ecclesiastic carrier was interrupted by the Napoleonic turmoil.
 In 1815 he was already "an outstanding maker of string instruments", in 1824 he signed a violin as his own work nr.
 214. In Fermo he made string instruments, guitars, bows and also restored them.
 His production was characterized by the accurate choice of woods, elegance of curves and fine varnishes he used, typically gold-yellow or brown-red.
 This built his reputation as an excellent violin maker when he was still living; his works, much appreciated for their beautiful sound, soon commanded high prices and were traded all over Europe.

 His late production bears the label "Andreas Postacchini Firmanus fecit sub titulo S. Raphaelis Arcang.
 18..".
 After his death in Fermo, on February 3, 1862, Postacchini was named "Stradivari of the Marches".
 He is nowadays considered as a top class Italian violin maker of the 19th century.